em3ndez/tiny-web-server/README.md

 TinyWeb currently supports WebSocket (WS) connections, which are not encrypted.
 For secure communication, it's important to use Secure WebSocket (WSS) connections.
 Similar to HTTP, you can achieve this by using a reverse proxy that supports SSL/TLS termination for WebSockets.
 The proxy can handle the encryption and decryption of WebSocket traffic, forwarding it to TinyWeb over an unencrypted channel.
-This setup ensures that WebSocket communicaSecure Channelstions are secure, protecting data from eavesdropping and tampering.
+This setup ensures that WebSocket communications are secure, protecting data from eavesdropping and tampering.

 ## Performance

-TODO: comment on performance
+TODO: comment on performance not being tested

 ## Error handling